melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 ## Last words

-In classical "shallow" machine learning area, PMML seems to be the only independent standard with noticable degree of adoption.
-In some cases, it is possible to use one library for training and then transpile the model for inference without using an intermediate format like we saw for XGBoost.
-Some products specialize in serving predictions.
+In classical "shallow" machine learning area, PMML seems to be the only independent standard with a noticeable degree of adoption.
+Even without a good model interchange format, there's usually a way to deploy a model server-side by wrapping it in a custom web service or using a product like Tensorflow Serving or Clipper.

+Mobile devices can access such a model using the client-server type of communication.
+Alternatively, a model can be transpired into one of the languages supported by the mobile platform.

 The world of deep learning is changing fast, just over the last few months a number of new and promising projects were announced, including ONNX and NNVM.
 It is interesting to see if ONNX and NNVM will be widely accepted by the